-1520 St. Louis Gonzales, Texas For sale: Historic Mansion in Gonzales, Texas
+1520 St. Louis Gonzales, Texas SOLD!: Historic Mansion in Gonzales, Texas

 Historic Mansion in Gonzales, TexasHome of the come and take it!

 OWN A HISTORIC WEDDING AND EVENT VENUE, THE GONZALES MANSION!
 Price includes furnishings & business.
 Currently bringing in $35-45K in annual income as event/ STR venue.
 On 1 acre of natural beauty on the edge of the TX historical district.
 The elegant entrance opensto one of the most historic res. avenues in one of the Premier Historical Towns in TX.
 "Come &Take It"!
 Beautiful Columns, Porte-Cochere, Pool, 100+ yr. old Oak Trees.
 Full walk in attic &WOW check out the Speakeasy basement.
 Wood floors, loads of windows!

 ASK TO SEE PRE INSPECTION AND RECENT APPRAISAL.

 + Built in 1912 + Five Bedroom +Four Bathroom

 + Four Living Areas + 11 Foot Ceilings

 + Full Walk In Attic + Loads of Windows